xitrum-framework/xitrum-doc/guide/tutorial.rst

   cd xitrum-new
   sbt/sbt run

-This command will download all dependencies, compile the project, and run the class ``quickstart.Boot``, which starts the web server.
+This command will download all :doc:`dependencies </deps>`, compile the project, and run the class ``quickstart.Boot``, which starts the web server.
 In the console, you will see all the routes:

 ::